 Quantum Vendor Insight from Technology Business Research

-The report’s authors have provided an infographic of the Vendor positioning of the Quantum Sector.
+The report’s authors have provided an infographic on vendor positioning in the Quantum Sector.
 On a national front, the US government is focusing on establishing industry standards for quantum technology and protecting the nascent quantum ecosystem through proposed legislation.
 Private sector companies are competing to create commercial quantum systems.
 In Europe, individual countries such as France, Germany, the UK, and the Netherlands invest in quantum technology, while the EU backs startups such as IQM.
 China is making significant investments in quantum technology, which has raised concerns about its potential national security implications.
-Japan is investing $270 million over ten years and taking a leadership position in developing quantum information science career tracks.
-South Korea is investing $40 million over the next five years to develop core quantum technologies and establish a research ecosystem.
+Japan has invested $270 million over ten years and is leading in developing quantum information science career tracks.
+South Korea invests $40 million over the next five years to develop core quantum technologies and establish a research ecosystem.

 Read more on the Quantum Insight study from Technology Business Research.